 Many Britons, especially those with high disposable incomes or close to retirement, rely on a financial adviser to help make sense of their finances.
 The Coronavirus pandemic has led to more people seeking advice than ever with three in ten advisers saying they have seen a considerable increase in new enquiries from new clients looking to review their finances.

 Annual benefit statements can be an important part of regular review meetings between financial advisers and their clients.
-A recent survey by fintech Cushon found that whilst 73% of adults said that having a pension and saving for the future was essential, having accessible savings and good benefits is now equally as important.
+A survey by fintech Cushon found that whilst 73% of adults said that having a pension and saving for the future was essential, having accessible savings and good benefits is now equally as important.

 However, our data shows that few workplace pension providers facilitate access to annual statements by advisers.